bogosorter/pdfs/readme.md

 result = [source[0], source[-1]];
 ```

-Finally, ranges can be used to extract whole sections of a PDF using start, (exclusive) end, and step in a [Python-like](https://www.geeksforgeeks.org/python/python-list-slicing/) manner:
+Finally, slices can be used to extract whole sections of a PDF using start, (exclusive) end, and step in a [Python-like](https://www.geeksforgeeks.org/python/python-list-slicing/) manner:

 ```
 firstToThird = source[:3];